tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 The physical network resources can be partitioned on network devices by applying a Per Hop forwarding Behavior (PHB) onto packets that traverse the network devices.
-In the Diffserv model, a Class Selector Codepoint (CS) is carried in the packet and is used by transit nodes to apply the PHB that determines the scheduling treatment and drop probability for packets.
+In the Diffserv model, a Class Selector (CS) codepoint is carried in the packet and is used by transit nodes to apply the PHB that determines the scheduling treatment and drop probability for packets.